About Borrowed Light

 Maybe the idea is better illustrated here.

 While I believe that the pictures speak for themselves, sometimes there is a backstory that seems important and interesting for a given series of photographs.
 If I think a person or a place needs more space for the background story, I write additional notes in the "STORIES" section of this site.
-I also have a presence on both Glossom and JPG sites where my photographs and photo essays have been featured.
+I also have a presence on both Nikonians and JPG sites where my photographs and photo essays have been featured.